mperignon/2016-02-04-Flagstaff/lessons/sqlite/03-filter.md

 |837  |roe   |sal  |22.5   |
 |844  |roe   |rad  |11.25  |

-which is salinity measurements by Lake, and *any* measurement by Roerich.
+which displays salinity measurements by Lake, and *any* measurement by Roerich.
 We probably want this instead: